flowerey/Upload-Assistant/README.md

 | TVChaosUK         |   TVC   | ULCX                   |   ULCX  |
 | UTOPIA            |   UTP   | YOiNKED                |  YOINK  |
 | YUSCENE           |   YUS   |

+## License

+This project is a fork of Audionut/Upload-Assistant, which is distributed under its original license.
+My contributions, however, are released under the Unlicense.

+In practical terms, you are free to copy, modify, distribute, and use my changes in any way you wish—**no attribution required**.